-But, much like the Egyptian pyramids, its design and construction still baffle architecture students worldwide.
-Are you one of them?
-If so, then this case study will help you learn about the plans, sections, and concepts of this architectural masterpiece right away!
+And if you are one such housing-oriented architect, then this Habitat 67 analysis will help you learn about the plans, sections, and concepts of this architectural masterpiece right away!

 Top Insights